ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

 ::
     try:
         comp = pyoasis.Component("name")
-    except (pyoasis.OasisException, pyoasis.OasisException) as exception:
+    except (pyoasis.OasisException, pyoasis.PyOasisException) as exception:
         pyoasis.pyoasis_abort(exception)

 A more complete example involving exceptions can be found in ``test/apple_and_orange``, in the files ``receiver-orange.py`` and ``sender-apple.py``.
-These are used to fully test pyOASIS and provide a complete error interception.
-However, there are cases where OASIS will abort before pyOASIS can raise an exception.
+These are used to test pyOASIS with a working example involving two components communicating and can show how exceptions might be handled in a real code.
+There are cases where OASIS will abort before pyOASIS can raise an exception.
 This happens, for instance, when the name of the variable data is inconsistent with the contents of the ``namcouple`` file.
-However, in such a case, one can rely on the error interception taking place in OASIS that will describe the issue in the log files.
+However, in such a case, one can rely on the error interception taking place in OASIS which will describe the issue in the log files.